kituneponyo/openmeow/README.md

 # Meow

-Meow is a small social network for people who value serenity.
+Meow is a small decentralized social network for people who value serenity.

 In order to keep your mind from wavering along with comfortable communication, Meow has a number of innovations.